rkazak07/Hadoop-Helm-Chart/README.md

 # Helm chart kubernetes Deploy

+## You can use the Dockerfile located in the image folder to create and build an image for your own repository.
 ## `values.yaml` please revise the file according to your own system.
 Set the StorageClass, image version, Persistence Volume, Replicas.
 ## Danile/hadoop 3.2.1 was used as the image version.
 If we want different images, we can use them.